Aurimas-N/Zara_Sales_By_Clothing_Type/Zara_Sales.md

 # Tasks:
 * How do clothing type, price range, and promotions influence sales performance, sales volume, and revenue?
+* Recommendations for boosting sales by clothing type and optimization of promotions.
 * Analyze category-level performance by comparing sales volume and revenue between promoted and non-promoted products with a pivot table.
 * Prepare data for further analysis.